 4. Align people and processes with technology

 Migrating to the cloud is about more than a simple change in systems.
 Cloud computing offers different opportunities to an on-premise system and people and processes will need to adapt accordingly.
 This can often be more difficult than the migration itself but is key to getting the full value out of cloud technology.
-Moving to the cloud isn’t just about saving money on data centres; it creates new capabilities such as the ability to quickly upscale or create new environments.
+Moving to the cloud isn't just about saving money on data centers; it creates new capabilities such as the ability to quickly upscale or create new environments.
 The business may need to update corporate policies to reflect this.

-5. Use Cutover Enterprise
+5. Use Cutover

-Using Cutover Enterprise to plan, test and coordinate your cloud migration instead of relying on spreadsheets can increase your chances of success.
-Unlike spreadsheets, Cutover Enterprise makes it easy to quickly plan a complex process, notifies everyone involved when their tasks will start, includes built-in comms and allows you to view status in real time.
+Using Cutover to plan, test and coordinate your cloud migration instead of relying on spreadsheets can increase your chances of success.
+Unlike spreadsheets, Cutover makes it easy to quickly plan a complex process, notifies everyone involved when their tasks will start, includes built-in comms and allows you to view status in real time.